This guide enables organisations to:

 Example wording

-[Party A] may terminate this agreement with immediate effect if [Party B] commits a material or persistent breach of any of the climate obligations in this agreement and, if such breach can be remedied, fails to remedy that breach within [●] days after being notified [in writing] to do so.
+[Party A] may terminate this agreement with immediate effect if [Party B] commits a [[material or persistent breach] OR [insert definition of what qualifies as a material breach if already included in the relevant contract]] of any of its climate obligations under this agreement and, if such breach can be remedied, fails to remedy that breach within [●] days after being notified [in writing] to do so.

 [Party A] may terminate this agreement by giving [●] months’ written notice to [Party B] if:

-• [Party B]’s environmental practices, negative environmental impacts, lobbying activities, partnerships, trade associations or public policy positions bring [Party A]’s reputation into disrepute or conflict with [Party A]’s emissions-reduction targets
+• [Party B]’s environmental practices, negative environmental impacts, lobbying activities, partnerships, trade associations or public policy positions is considered to bring [Party A]’s reputation into disrepute or conflict with [Party A]’s emissions-reduction targets

 • [Party B] fails within [●] days to respond fully to a request for information made by [Party A] to assess [Party B]’s scope 1 and 2 [and 3] emissions, environmental practices and policies that relate to [the activities] under this agreement.